 In order to become an accountant, you will need to complete a bachelor’s degree.
 However, if you want to take on a senior position and take the CPA exam, you must have completed a master’s degree.
 The alternative is to have two years of work experience, but this has to be a specific experience, which can be hard to prove and does not give you the right educational preparation.
 Just as you have different options at bachelor’s degree level, you also have different options for your MBA or master’s.
 The most popular ones are the Master of Professional Accounting (MPac), the Master of Business Administration (MBA) with Accountancy concentration, the Master of Science in Accounting (MSC), and the Master of Accountancy (MAcc).

 For many aspiring accountants, studying online is possible.
 This is understandable because it means that they can work and study at the same time.
 For those looking into a master’s degree, this is a particularly viable option.
 Do make sure, however, that your degree program is properly accredited.
 This will tell you that the core curriculum meets or exceeds, the minimum standards.
 The UNC Kenan-Flagler Business School, for instance, offers the Master of Accounting online.
+Other options are free self paced online accounting courses.

 Each school can set its own admission requirements.
 However, at master’s degree level, it is common to see the following criteria: